top of page

 Gun Laws in Oregon

 In Oregon, concealed carry of a handgun is legal only with an Oregon Concealed Handgun License (CHL).
-You must be at least 21 years old and you must be able to demonstrate your competence with a handgun through military experience, an approved firearm training course, through Law Enforcement or the NRA.
+You must be at least 21 years old and you must be able to demonstrate your competence with a handgun through military experience, an approved firearm training course, through Law Enforcement or an NRA Certified Course.

 Oregon Concealed Carry Reciprocity